SciML/Catalyst.jl/docs/src/catalyst_functionality/programmatic_CRN_construction.md

 (the latter corresponding to a `variable` or `unknown` in ModelingToolkit terminology)
 ```@example ex
-import Catalyst: t_nounits as t
+t = default_t()
 @parameters α K n δ γ β μ
 @species m₁(t) m₂(t) m₃(t) P₁(t) P₂(t) P₃(t)
 nothing    # hide
 ```
 Note: Each species is declared as a function of time.
-Here, we first import the *time independent variable using `import Catalyst: t_nounits as t`, and then use it to declare out species.
+Here, we first import the *time independent variable using `t = default_t()`, and then use it to declare out species.

 !!! note
        For users familiar with ModelingToolkit, chemical species must be declared